 Head up to Ibaraki's Hitachi Seaside Park from mid-April to early May and see a whopping 5.3 million 'baby blue eyes' – also known as nemophila – flowers in full bloom.
 The hilly grounds span 3.5 hectares and are almost completely covered with the little blue blossoms, making for a pretty spectacular sight.

 Along with the flowers, the park has gone all-out with blue food and drink for you to enjoy during your visit.
-Sample blue ramune-soda-flavoured soft cream served with nemophila-shaped cookies, pretty blue soda, lattes, and even a blue-tinged curry.
+Sample blue ramune-soda-flavoured soft cream served with nemophila-shaped cookies, pretty blue lemonade, lattes, and even a blue-tinged curry.
 While you're at it, pick up a few souvenirs to take home with you including nemophila lollipops, tea bags, cookies and even blue-coloured soap featuring the flower of the season.

 The park is also home to various other spring flowers including daffodils and tulips which also bloom between April and May.